Senior Scams: What to Watch Out for in 2026

 Scammers can now mimic voices, faces, and even mannerisms with alarming accuracy, making it harder to tell if something is real or fake.

-They can send you a video or call you on the phone pretending to be a family member, employer, government worker, or even a celebrity to trick you into giving them personal information or sending money.
+They can send you a video or call you on the phone pretending to be a family member, employer, government worker, or celebrity to trick you into giving them personal information or sending money.

 - Weird Movements: If their face or lips don’t look quite right, it might be fake.